mattkieblesz/django-starter-kit/ProjectName/devops/README.md

           rolestuff
         role12/
           rolestuff
-      requirements.yml          # All the information about the roles
+      requirements.yml          # All the information about external roles

     envs/                       # Main entry point to infrastructure setup dev/